 House in an Urban Woodland

-This project for an existing developer/client is to design a home for himself and his young family in a woodland setting at the rear of a large residence in Barnet.
+This project for an existing developer/client created a home for himself and his young family in a woodland setting at the rear of a large residence in Barnet.

-Our brief was to create a dwelling that would be flooded by natural light with views opening out on to the surrounding woodland and which would compliment rather than detract from its physical setting.
+Our brief was to design a dwelling that would be flooded by natural light with views opening out on to the surrounding woodland and which would complement rather than detract from its physical setting.
 The sloping terrain of the landscape enabled us to create a south-facing subterranean wing concealed by the natural contours of the site and be responsive to the occasional need for privacy.